 Make your own General Mills copycat Milk 'n Cereal Bars at home!
-This no bake cereal bars recipe is so easy to make, and so delicious.
-The best part is the milk flavored icing that gets drizzled over the top...
-YUM
+This homemade milk and cereal bar recipe is so easy to make, and so delicious.
+The best part is the milk-flavored icing that gets drizzled over the top...
+YUM!

 - Prep Time: 5 min.

 - Cook Time: 10 min.

 - Yield: 8 bars 1x

 - Category: dessert, breakfast, copycat